Welcome to Reception!

 Early Years Practitioner

-This term we will also be continuing our reading workshops.
-These will take place every Thursday morning from 8.40 to 9.00.
-During this time we welcome all our grownups into the classroom to share stories with us.
-We love hearing all types of stories and having time to share with our grown-ups in our classrooms.
+We will be continuing our maths and reading workshops.
+Maths workshop will take place every Tuesday and reading workshop will take place every Thursday morning from 8.40 to 9.00.
+During this time we welcome all our grownups into the classroom to share learning with the children.
+We love exploring our learning and having time to share with our grown-ups in our classrooms.

 We look forward to seeing you there!